25A0/Quadtastic/README.md

        that identifies the type of element.
 Unfortunately, we will have to include that key in the exported quad file, since we otherwise run into the same problem when using the quads.
+ - [ ] Fix error handling when image cannot be loaded
  - [ ] Make quad list prettier
  - [x] Make quad groups in quad list collapsible and expandable
  - [x] ![Turbo-Workflow](screenshots/turboworkflow.gif)
 	 - [x] Automatically reload image when it changes on disk
 	 - [x] Automatically export new quad file whenever quads are changed
+ - [x] Colors in Palette are callable tables to easily change the alpha values
  - [ ] Custom exporter for people who don't want to export to lua

 # Credits and tools used